torognes/swarm/README.md

 make CC="clang-9" CXX="clang++-9"
 ```

+The `Makefile` uses GNU `make` syntax.
+On BSD systems (where the
+default `make` is `bmake`), install the `gmake` package and substitute
+`gmake` for `make` in the commands above.
+FreeBSD native builds are
+supported; OpenBSD and NetBSD should work with the same recipe but
+are not regularly tested.

 If you have administrator privileges, you can make **swarm**
 accessible for all users.
 Simply copy the binary `./bin/swarm` to
 `/usr/local/bin/` or to `/usr/bin/`.
 The man page can be installed